The Spiritual Aspects of Life Are Often Invisible, Yet the Most Meaningful

 But I can't sing, I can't help listening…”

-That’s Religious Dogma — Spirituality is different
+That’s Religious Dogma — Spirituality is Different

-Cultivating Peace is a Practice We Can Share
+Cultivating Peace is a Universal Practice

-Since Buddhism doesn’t reference a deity or prescribe any beliefs, it’s not considered a religion.
-Instead, its simple practices promote a peaceful demeanor and kind heart.
+Its simple practices promote a peaceful demeanor and kind heart.

 In This Section: